-ADVOCATES CONFLICT OF INTEREST CASE LAWS
+ADVOCATES CONFLICT OF INTEREST CASE LAWS WITH SAMPLE PLEADINGS

 1. Charles Gitonga Kariuki v Akuisi Farmers Co.
 Ltd[1]